 After becoming a licensed dentist, aspiring orthodontists may choose to be certified by the American Board of Orthodontics (www.americanboardortho.com).
 Board certification may help practitioners demonstrate their expertise in orthodontics to patients and peers.
 In order to become certified, candidates must pass both written and clinical exams after completing an orthodontics residency.
 To keep their credentials current, certified orthodontist must be recertified every ten years.

-The U.S. Bureau of Labor Statistics (BLS) projected that job opportunities for orthodontists would increase 18.3% between 2014 and 2024 (www.bls.gov).
-The BLS noted that orthodontists earned average annual salaries of $221,390 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) projected that job opportunities for all dentists including orthodontists would increase 7% between 2018 and 2028 (www.bls.gov).
+The BLS noted that orthodontists earned average annual salaries of $208,000 or higher as of May 2018.